 After the marshmallow cream has set, turn it onto a prep surface.
 Using a large knife that has been rubbed down with coconut oil or butter, cut it into 1.5 inch squares.

-Next toss the marshmallows in a small bowl of powdered sugar, making sure all sides get coated.
+Next toss the marshmallows in a small bowl of powdered sugar and cornstarch, making sure all sides get coated.

 Put the marshmallows in a large bowl or canister to store.